armchaircaver/List-gmail-emails-and-sizes-with-Python-3/README.md

 The script does not read the body of the email, just the sender, recipient, subject and size.
 It obtains all the emails in a single fetch, which is much more efficient than fetching data for each email individually.

-On my laptop it can read and process 20,000 emails in aa minute.
+On my laptop it can read and process approx 20,000 emails in a minute.